-- Atheists deny the religious moral values and refer towards science in developing moral values.
-They have claims that science has made better life in the physical world by introducing technologies and discoveries.
+- Atheists deny religious, moral values and refer towards science in developing moral values.
+They claim that science has made life better in the physical world by introducing technologies and discoveries.
 They created moral theories like naturism, humanism, and nihilism that fundamentally conflict with one another.
-Religious moral principles provide objective standards that are basically generally acknowledged and on which the world's civilizations have long agreed. - Science cannot give a better and good meaning to life and human values.
+Religious, moral principles provide objective standards generally acknowledged and on which the world's civilizations have long agreed. - Science cannot give a better and good meaning to life and human values. - In terms of life expectancy, crime, infant mortality, child welfare, literacy, economic equality, GDP, health care, investments in education, internet access, rates of university enrollment, lack of corruption, environmental protection, charitable giving to underdeveloped countries, and political stability, for example, atheists contend that religiously weaker countries perform better than religiously stronger ones instead of this progress, they suffer from high rates of depression,

-- In terms of life expectancy, crime, infant mortality, child welfare, literacy, economic equality, GDP, health care, investments in education, internet access, rates of university enrollment, lack of corruption, environmental protection, charitable giving to underdeveloped countries, and political stability, for example, atheists contend that religiously weaker countries perform better than religiously stronger ones instead of this progress, they suffer from high rates of depression, anxiety, and stress and have been given the right to self-suicide also their governments legalized euthanasia before natural death. - Science may get a greater understanding of how the brain works, and scientists can discover links between human modes of behavior, states of consciousness, and patterns of human awareness.
-However, they are unable to prevent horrible things from occurring in the world since they lack access to human emotions like love, hatred, and sacrifice. - Why do people favor order and law over anarchy and beauty over ugliness?
+- anxiety, and stress and have been given the right to self-suicide also their governments legalized euthanasia before natural death. - Science may better understand how the brain works, and scientists can discover links between human modes of behaviour, states of consciousness, and patterns of human awareness.
+However, they cannot prevent horrible things from occurring since they lack access to human emotions like love, hatred, and sacrifice. - Why do people favour order and law over anarchy and beauty over ugliness?
 Why is love more conducive to pleasure than hatred?
 Why do smiles and laughs feel good, and why do these shared emotions often bring people closer together?
-Is there really life after death?
-These all issues, in the atheists' opinion, are pertinent to the study of the mind and with advancement of science in future we will be able to discover all these question with empirically proven and then there would not be the need of religion.
-According to religious scholars, this sort of atheist position is insufficient, since it cannot be logically supported and cannot be scientifically proven.
-These are the essential concerns that cannot be ignored or deferred till the future.
-This kind of inquiry is rationally outside the scope of empirical science. - We do need God in order to be good. - If there is no God, there would not be objective moral values exists. - In absence of God, everything would be permitted because if there would not be accountability, fear or punishment then who's care to be live a moral life. - Religion provides hope, reward and support, especially at the time of crisis. - Religious people may have happy, balanced, intellectually fulfilling, and moral lives.
-Religious individuals believe that life is fleeting and that all actions must be justified before God.
+Is there life after death?
+In the atheists' opinion, all these issues are pertinent to the study of the mind.
+With the advancement of science in future, we will be able to discover all these questions empirically proven, and then there will not be the need for religion.
+According to religious scholars, this atheist position is insufficient since it cannot be logically supported or scientifically proven.
+These essential concerns cannot be ignored or deferred till the future.
+This kind of inquiry is rationally outside the scope of empirical science. - We do need God to be good. - If there is no God, there would not be objective moral values exists. - In the absence of God, everything would be permitted because if there were no accountability, fear or punishment, then who would care to live a moral life? - Religion provides hope, reward and support, especially during a crisis. - Religious people may have happy, balanced, intellectually fulfilling, and moral lives.
+Religious individuals believe life is fleeting and all actions must be justified before God.
 This dread of responsibility prevents them from wrongdoing and murder.
-Furthermore, they have hope for reward and justice in the hereafter.

-- It is believed that the concept of paradise motivates individuals to do good deeds and prevents them from doing bad. - According to Richard Mervyn Hare, there is a connection between morality and reason that makes faith in God necessary.
-If we can convince ourselves that morality and happiness are compatible, then morality becomes logically stable, and if we want to be happy, we must act morally righteously and refrain from acting immorally.
+Furthermore, they have hope for reward and justice in the hereafter. - It is believed that the concept of paradise motivates individuals to do good deeds and prevents them from doing wrong. - According to Richard Mervyn Hare, a connection between morality and reason makes faith in God necessary.
+Suppose we can convince ourselves that morality and happiness are compatible.
+In that case, morality becomes logically stable, and if we want to be happy, we must act morally righteously and refrain from acting immorally.
 Therefore, we must believe in God.